govCMS/lagoon/modules/README.md

 * `features`: Has a blank stub module created.
 * `features_ui`: Has a blank stub module created.
 * `color`: Has a blank stub module created.
-* `ckeditor: Has a blank stub module created.
+* `ckeditor`: Has a blank stub module created.
+* `govcms8_layouts`: Provides display mode templates still depended on for many sites.